bit101/bufkill/readme.md

 ```

 Note that this works for horizontal splits too, and it doesn't matter which pane of the split the terminal is in - it will just stay where it is.

+## Todo

+- Provide a little more configuration for some options like:
+  - When deleting modified, named buffers, an option to always save changes, always discard changes, or always prompt.
+  - Similar for un-named buffers.
+- Option to show an "Are you sure" prompt when closing a terminal buffer, as it may have an important process running in it.
+- Handle that second to last step in the sequence above, where you are left with the terminal buffer open in both sides of the split.